thamo-nature/modbus-python-serial-com-port/README.md

 Either Com-Ports or TCP/IP we facilitate data-logging of various communication protocols. <br>
 We provide customised dashboard and API and cloud support to monitor and track with various charts of all your devices data. <br>

+Cosnumero has comprehensive 24/7 IT support caters to a diverse range of industries, including medical, aviation, and bio-technology. <br>
+Cosnumero designs and delivers custom hardware, sensors, software, APIs, websites, and apps <br>
+Empowered by wide networking support that enables remote monitoring of HOSPITALS, FACTORIES, LABORATORIES, and more.<br>

 Some of our in-field work images for your reference <br>
 <img alt="modbus-python-serial-com-port" height="50%" src="https://github.com/thamo-nature/modbus-python-serial-com-port/blob/main/mobus_device_splitter.jpg" >